pmean/classes/introduction-to-r/02/src/simon-5505-02-directions.md

 ## Question 3

 The data dictionary implies that there are no missing values in the dataset.
 Write some code that checks whether this is true or not.
 Display the missing value counts in a vertical format.
-Hint: you do not need the select(-1) for this dataset.

 ## Question 4